HansZimmer5000/LensComparison/README.md

 ```

 ## Tests
-To run all the python Tests at once run the "testall.py" file with 'python testall.py' in the WebCrawler directory.
+To run all the python Tests at once run the "testall.py" file with `python testall.py` in the WebCrawler directory.
 Testclasses contains:
 -   setUp
 -   tearDown